 Oregon Battle of the Books (OBOB) is a voluntary reading incentive program.
-At Abernethy, students

-    in grades 3-5 are eligible to participate in teams of 4 or 5 students and at least one parent coach.

-    Teams will meet together to divide work and prepare for school-wide battles, which will take place

-    in April of 2021.
-Each battle consists of 16 questions all relating to a list of books chosen by the

-    State OBOB committee (see booklist below).
-One winning team from Abernethy will go on to Regionals

-    and potentially State Finals (Regionals and State canceled in 2021).
+At Abernethy, students in grades 3-5 are eligible to participate in teams of 4 or 5 students and at least one parent coach.
+Teams will meet together to divide work and prepare for school-wide battles.
+Each battle consists of 16 questions all relating to a list of books chosen by the State OBOB committee (see booklist below).
+One winning team from Abernethy will go on to Regionals and potentially State Finals.

-    If your student is interested in participating, the first steps are to start reading the OBOB book

-    list and start looking for potential teammates.
+If your student is interested in participating, the first steps are to start reading the OBOB book list and start looking for potential teammates.

 Abernethy’s 2023 Oregon Battle of the Books (OBOB)